davidterroso/D/documentation.md

  ┣ documentation.md # Project documentation
  ┣ pipeline.ipynb # Project's pipeline code
- ┣ README.md # Front page of the project, used to orient the user ┗ visualize_scans.py # Simple UI for the user to visualize what is happening to the images in the processing
+ ┣ README.md # Front page of the project, used to orient the user ┣ train.py # File used to train the networks
+ ┗ visualize_scans.py # Simple UI for the user to visualize what is happening to the images in the processing
  ```